fenago/katacoda-scenarios/azure-functions-java/steps/5/text.md

 Maven creates the project files in a new folder with a name of artifactId, in this example **fabrikam-functions**.
 The ready to run generated code in the project is an HTTP triggered function that echoes the body of the request.

+#### VSCode Editor
+Open `Function.java` by clicking `fabrikam-functions` folder in vscode **Explorer** to view the contents of the file.
 Replace `src/main/java/com/fabrikam/functions/Function.java` with the following code:

 <pre class="file" data-target="clipboard">